 Even taking aspirin.

-Um there is always going to be a percentage of the population under any medical treatment that's going to suffer a harm.
+There is always going to be a percentage of the population under any medical treatment that's going to suffer a harm.

-So the question in my mind is not um do policymakers decide whether one person's life is more valuable than the millions of others who get relief from this treatment.
+So the question in my mind is not do policymakers decide whether one person's life is more valuable than the millions of others who get relief from this treatment.

-The question is can you stop one sex from the other?
+The question is, can you stop one sex from the other?

 No, that's not the question that is before the court, but that's a separate issue, separate and apart.